Boulder08/chunknorris/README.md

 - Example: --max-parallel-encodes 8
 - Default: 4

-**--noiselevel**: Defines the strength of the internal Film Grain Synthesis.
-Disabled if a grain table is used.
-- Example: --noiselevel 20
-- Default: 0

-**--luma-bias-strength**: Defines the low luma bias strength in aomenc-lavish and svt-av1-psy.
-- Example: --luma-bias-strength 13
-- Default: None

-**--variance-boost-strength**: Defines the strength of variance boost for low and medium contrast blocks.
-The default value is good in most cases, try 3 if the material has more contrast variance.
-- Example: --variance-boost-strength 3
-- Default: 2

-**--variance-octile**: Defines the level of low/med contrast detection.
-Lower values will apply boost in more blocks, but may result in false positives.
-- Example: --variance-octile 2
-- Default: 6

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
 - --graintable-method 0 skips creation.
 - --graintable-method 1 creates a table based on a user set range.